Bingen am Rhein: Economy and infrastructure

 The region is characterized economically by winegrowing, especially as in Bingen three winegrowing areas (Rheinhessen, Mittelrhein and Nahe) meet.
 The town is also the winegrowing Bereich's (Bereich Bingen) namesake in German wine law.

 Other industries that once did business in Bingen when there was a harbour have left the town over the years.
 The service industries here today are found mainly in the industrial park (Autobahn interchange Bingen-Ost / Kempten / Industriegebiet) and in the Scharlachberg commercial park.

-Tourism also plays an important role.
+Tourism also plays an important role, also less than before World War One when luxurious hotels attracted travelers from all over Europe.
+Bingen is an important starting point for Rhine trips as there are only a few steps from the railway station or bus stops to the boats.
+Bingen hosts many events like "Rhine in Flames" or the longest Wine Festival along the Rhine.